The Difference Between Full Spectrum and Broad Spectrum CBD

 Full spectrum CBD allows you the benefits of the entourage effect because it contains additional cannabinoids, terpenes, and flavonoids.
 It’s best suited for people who live in states with a legal cannabis market and don’t mind trace amounts of THC in their CBD oil.

 However, heavy use of full spectrum CBD may cause a positive drug screening, and the THC content may be illegal based on local laws set forth by state governments.
 Some people also might not enjoy the strong natural taste and smell of hemp associated with full spectrum CBD.

-And it may also help relieve more intensified issues that cannot be done with CBD isolates.
+And it may also deliver greater benefits than CBD isolates.
 But if your main concerns are THC levels and drug tests, then your best choice might be broad spectrum CBD instead.